-Danbolt is currently Principle Investigator of two collective research projects, The Art of Nordic Colonialism: Writing Transcultural Art Histories (2019-2022, funded by the Carlsberg Foundation) and OKTA: Art and Social Communities in Sápmi (2019-2021, funded by Norwegian Art Council and Danish Art Council).
+Danbolt is currently Principle Investigator of three collective research projects, The Art of Nordic Colonialism: Writing Transcultural Art Histories (2019-2023, funded by the Carlsberg Foundation) and OKTA: Art and Social Communities in Sápmi (2019-2022, funded by Norwegian Art Council and Danish Art Council), and Moving Monuments: The Afterlife of Sculpture from the Danish Colonial Era (2022-2025, funded by Novo Nordisk Foundation).
 These projects engage in different ways with the effects and affects of Nordic colonialism within the field of art - and relates to Danbolt previous postdoc project Colorblind?
 Theorizing Race in Danish Contemporary Art and Performance, supported by the Danish Independent Research Council (FKK) and Sapere Aude – The Danish Indepentent Research Council’s Research Career Program.
 That project resulted among other things in the exhibition Blind Spots.
 Images of the Danish West Indies Colony (2017-18), co-curated with Mette Kia Krabbe Meyer and Sarah Giersing at the Royal Danish Library, and the international research conference Unfinished Histories: Art, Memory, and the Visual Politics of Coloniality (2017).

-Danbolt is an Associate Professor of Art History at University of Copenhagen, Denmark, and member of The Young Academy, under The Royal Danish Academy of Science and Letters.
+Danbolt is Professor of Art History at University of Copenhagen, Denmark, and member of The Young Academy, under The Royal Danish Academy of Science and Letters.